F0lak/dm_open_ref/ref/world/var/view.md

 For
 non-square views, you can assign this to a text string of the form
 \"WIDTHxHEIGHT\".
-For example, \"11x11\" is equivalent to a view depth of 5, but you could make it wider like this* \"13x11\".
+For example, \"11x11\" is equivalent to a view depth of 5, but you could make it wider like this+ \"13x11\".

 This
 setting also affects the default range of the `view()`, `oview()`,